 Transition Plan

-The 1992 City Transition Plan guided the implementation of regulations that provided individuals with disabilities civil rights protections in employment, public accommodations, and municipal services and programs to.
+The 1992 City Transition Plan guided the implementation of regulations that provided individuals with disabilities civil rights protections in employment, public accommodations, and municipal services and programs.
 The Transition Plan also identified modifications needed at City facilities to make them accessible and guided the implementation of the modifications.
-The Americans with Disabilities Act mandates that every public entity re-evaluate its current programs, services, and policies to determine whether they are in compliance with Title II regulations.
+The Americans with Disabilities Act mandates that every public entity re-evaluate its current programs, services, and policies to determine whether they comply with Title II regulations.

-There are two transition plans maintained by the City.
-One focuses on City facilities, The ADA Transition Plan, and one focuses on public rights of way, the Transition Public Right of Way (PROW).
+The City maintains two transition plans.
+One focuses on City facilities and the ADA Transition Plan, and one focuses on public rights of way, the Transition Public Right of Way (PROW).

-In 2016 the City awarded a contract to the KFH Group to update the Public Rights of Way (PROW) Transition Plan, which was completed in September 2017.
+In 2016, the City awarded a contract to the KFH Group to update the Public Rights of Way (PROW) Transition Plan, completed in September 2017.
 The report can be found below, and the GIS Map link above reflects the survey done in 2016/2017.
 Read the report here.

 Plans are also available to view at: